CosimoQuiche/tc-media-archive/games/so/game/Giltches_in_Second_Opinion.md

 *See Also: [Savato \| Web Skip](../../../diseases/GUILT/Savato.md#Web_Skip)*

-Due to a glitch, tools can be used for one frame when they are at 0 durability if the [Z button](../../../general/hardware/Wiimote.md) is tapped repeatedly to act as if one is activating the [Healing Touch](../../../general/Healing_Touch.md).
+Due to a glitch, tools can be used for one frame when they are at zero durability if the [Z button](../../../general/hardware/Wiimote.md) is tapped repeatedly, acting as if one is activating the Healing Touch.
 This has one major practical application, where [Savato's](../../../diseases/GUILT/Savato.md) webs can be cut much earlier than intended, making the web phase much easier to complete.

 ## Pempti Skip

-Rarely, the final animation for [Pempti's](../../../diseases/GUILT/Savato.md) death can end early.
+Rarely, the final animation for [Pempti's](../../../diseases/GUILT/Pempti.md) death can end early.
 This happens extraordinarily rarely, though tends to happen most often on [X-5](../episodes/X_5.md).
 The cause is currently unknown.
 This skip can assist [speedruns](../../../community/speedrunning/SO_Speedruning.md), though it appears to be impossible to consistently replicate.

 ## ESS (Episode Select Skip)